TobiasErbacher/gdl/README.md

 * --dataset=A.Computer --model=RL-AP-GCN
 * --dataset=A.Photo --model=RL-AP-GCN

-Below are the commands to run the `benchmark.py` script for Ponder-AP-GCN:
+Below are the commands to run the `benchmark.py` script for the Ponder-AP-GCN:
 * --dataset=Citeseer --model=Ponder-AP-GCN
 * --dataset=Cora-ML --model=Ponder-AP-GCN
 * --dataset=PubMed --model=Ponder-AP-GCN